 Review and organise

-- Highlight categories that are most important.
+- Highlight or note categories that are most important.

 - If you need to, redraw your map making each main category or branch a heading.
 Then list the information and ideas under each heading, and connect them.